Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 The term carrier oil originates from the aromatherapy world, where the purpose is to dilute essential oils so they can be used for the aroma while doing massage.

-Examples of specialized oils not used at 100% concentration are broccoli seed oil (which has a strong odour), tamanu oil (which is thick and almost black), and sea buckthorn oil (which will stain your skin and clothes if used at high concentration).
-They each have a specialized purpose and are effective in lower concentrations.
+Examples of specialized oils not generally used at 100% concentration are: broccoli seed oil (which has a strong odour), tamanu oil (which is thick and almost black), and sea buckthorn oil (which will stain your skin and clothes if used at high concentration).

 Oils are extracted from various seeds, nuts, kernels, and vegetables.
 Each is unique and contains different types and percentages of fatty acids, antioxidants, vitamins, phytochemicals, and minerals.

-But do they all possess such different compositions that they are each uniquely able to target individual skin concerns?
+But, do they all possess such different compositions that they are each uniquely able to target individual skin concerns?

 Yes and no.

 The short answer is yes, carrier oils are all unique.
-For example, pomegranate is one of the only sources of punicic acid; meadowfoam oil is high in eicosenoic acid, while borage and evening primrose oil are highest in GLA.
+For example, pomegranate oil is one of the only sources of punicic acid; meadowfoam oil is high in eicosenoic acid, while borage and evening primrose oil are highest in GLA.
 Each unique carrier oil can be the star player in different products for different skin types and concerns.

-The Science Behind Face Oils
+The Science Behind Face Oil

 Let's break things down.